-(GG) "Meal" means the provision of a meal, including the cost of preparation, serving or delivery of the meal.
+(II) "Meal" means the provision of a meal, including the cost of preparation, serving or delivery of the meal.
 The cost of raw food may be included provided the service does not provide three meals a day or a full nutritional regimen.

-(HH) "Minor medical and remedial care components" means medical care directed towards the correction or amelioration of a medical condition, which has been diagnosed as such by an Ohio licensed medical practitioner operating within the scope of state law.
+(JJ) "Minor medical and remedial care components" means medical care directed towards the correction or amelioration of a medical condition, which has been diagnosed as such by an Ohio licensed medical practitioner operating within the scope of state law.
 Such medical services are allowable under Title XX only when they are not available to the individual under Title XVIII (medicare), Title XIX (medicaid program) or a private insurance plan.
 These components must be separately costed, billed and reported.

-(II) "Mile" means one mile of transportation.
+(KK) "Mile" means one mile of transportation.

-(JJ) "Payment" means the payment of delivery cost, housing repairs or moving expenses.
+(LL) "Payment" means the payment of delivery cost, housing repairs or moving expenses.

-(KK) "Pregnancy and parenting services for young parents" means:
+(MM) "Pregnancy and parenting services for young parents" means: